al6x/nim/mono/readme.md

 `nimble install https://github.com/al6x/nim?subdir=mono`

-If there's any issues with nimble install, install it manually:

-- Download dependencies [base](../base), [ext](../ext), and this library - mono.
-- Add all three to Nim build paths.
-- Check if `import base, mono/core` works.

 Then run [todo example](examples/todo.nim) and start experimenting.

 Use `import base/log; log_emitters.len = 0` to silence the default console logger.